 1 Overall description

 RAN WG4 received the incoming LS from ITU-R Working Party 5D on Parameters of terrestrial component of IMT for sharing and compatibility studies in preparation for WRC-23 (Att.
 7.4 to 5D/134).
 In R4-2103104 information was updated.
-As an addition, an extension to the AAS array antenna model to support sub-arrays was presented in R4-2106354.
+As an addition, RAN4 has discussed an extension to the AAS array antenna model to support sub-arrays.
+A sub-array is a radiating element constituted by multiple elements passively combined to a single RF transmission line, which is connected to a single transceiver branch.

 The intention with the AAS model extension is to provide a tool to better represent and adapt radiation pattern characteristics for base station with AAS sub-array antenna geometries commonly used for operating within 1710 to 4990 MHz.